Bhakti Rathod

 Bhakti Rathod is an Indian actress and theatre artist from Mumbai.
 Bhakti acted in Gujarati serial Pati Thayo Pati Gayo on Colors Gujarati.
 Bhakti made her debut in Dhollywood with film Haal Rupali ne peinwa opposite Hitu Kanodia in 2009.
 Bhakti also acted in rom-com web series.

-Her latest film is an international feature film, titled 'The Last Koan' in English and Hindi, which released in 2019.
+Her latest film is an international feature film, titled 'The Last Koan' in English and Hindi, which was released in 2019.
 She won the Gujarat Government State Award 2018 for her exceptional performance in Gujarati Movies.